alanng10/class-lang/Docue/Article/Word/a.md

 Word "deploy" has meaning that is deploy entity.

+Word "restore" has meaning that is restore entity.

 Word "local" has meaning that is local count.

 Word "remote" has meaning that is remote count.